 In the context of network optimization, a highly efficient search algorithm is needed to find "good" OSPF link weight setting since the network is a dynamic system and network conditions may change significantly from time to time.
-Furthermore the search algorithm should be scalable to high-dimensional problems since there may be hundreds of parameters in a network.
+Furthermore the search algorithm should be scalable to highdimensional problems since there may be hundreds of parameters in a network.
 Another issue that needs to be considered is that network simulation only provides an approximate estimation of network performance.
-This means that the objective function is superimposed with small random noises due to inaccuracies in network modelling, simulation, etc. To address these issues, OLS uses a recursive random search scheme (see [15] for details and performance study of RRS).
+This means that the objective function is superimposed with some noise due to inaccuracies in network modeling, simulation, etc. To address these issues, OLS uses a recursive random search (RRS) (see [15] for details and performance study of RRS).
 The RRS is based on the high-efficiency feature of random sampling at initial steps.
-The basic idea of RRS is to use the first part of high-efficiency samples to identify the promising areas.
-The recursive random sampling processes is used in these areas which are shrunk and re-aligned to obtain local optima.
+The main idea in RRS is to use the high-efficiency random samples to identify the promising areas.
+The recursive random sampling process is used in these areas which are shrunk and re-aligned to obtain local optima.

 An sample search using RRS is illustrated in Figure 2.
-First a number of random samples, say n, are taken from the parameter space D, and the best point is taken as the center C_1 of the promising region R_1 which is further explored.
-The point C_1 falls in $A_D(r)$, $r = 1 - (1 - p)^{1/n}$ with probability p.
-The size of R_1 is taken to be the size of $A_D(r)$ so as to cover at least one local optimum in $A_D(r)$ with high probability.
-Then another l random samples are taken from R_1 .
-Here l should be much less than n since the search is in a promising area and expects to find better points quickly.
-If a better point is found within these l samples, the center of the sample space is moved to this point and the size is kept unchanged.
-As shown in Figure 2, the center is moved to C_2 , the region R_2 is used as the next sample space.
+First, a number of random samples, say n, are taken from the parameter space D. The best point is taken as the center $C_1$ of the promising region $R_1$ which is further explored.
+The point $C_1$ falls in $A_D(r)$ , $r = 1 - (1 - p)^{1/n}$ with probability p.The size of $R_1$ is taken to be the size of $A_D(r)$ so as to cover at least one local optimum in $A_D(r)$ with high probability.
+Then, another l random samples are taken from $R_1$ .
+Note that l should be much less than n since the search is in a promising area and expects to find better points quickly.
+If a better point is found within these lsamples, the center of the sample space is moved to this point and the size is kept unchanged.
+For example, in Figure 2 the center is moved to $C_2$ , the region $R_2$ is used as the next sample space.
 If a better point is not found in l samples, the size of sample space is reduced by half and the center is kept unchanged.
-As shown in Figure 2, R_3 is used as the next sample space after l unsuccessful samples in R_2 , and the center C_2 is left unchanged.
+In Figure 2, $R_3$ is used as the next sample space after l unsuccessful samples in $R_2$ , and the center $C_2$ is left unchanged.
 This shrink-and-re-align procedure is repeated until the size of the region is reduced below a threshold, then the above search process is restarted.